Teal Sherer

 Teal Sherer is an American actress with a physical disability who is an advocate for the inclusion of performers with disabilities in the entertainment industry.
 She is best known for her portrayal of Venom in the web series The Guild and as herself in her own series "My Gimpy Life".
 She was also a member of Full Radius Dance.

-Career
+Sherer also teaches dance and drama classes for children with disabilities and is an advocate for the inclusion of performers with disabilities within the entertainment industry.
+She is a member of SAG-AFTRA Performers with Disabilities Committee.